 It’s all about the students

-Visitors often remark about the joy on students’ faces, the enthusiasm they demonstrate in activities and classroom discussions, and the palpable energy sensed within the walls of The Lutheran Schools.
+Come see for yourself.
+Just walk in our doors, and you’ll notice joy on students’ faces, the enthusiasm they demonstrate in activities and classroom discussions, and palpable interest in learning.

 Students attending The Lutheran Schools consistently score above the state average in standardized testing.
 Our elementary-school graduates are readily accepted into all local high schools, public and parochial, often moving right into various honors and Advanced Placement classes.
 High school graduates are well prepared for acceptance into top-tier colleges and universities, including Ivy League schools and military academies.
 All curricula are based on Indiana state standards and incorporate textbooks adopted and accepted by the state.
 We also include faith instruction, physical education, computer technology, art, music (general, vocal, and instrumental), and language.

 Our highly dedicated, professional educators are more than teachers.
 They’re coaches, advisors, mentors, and friends.
 They have years of experience in Christian education, and many have already achieved or are pursuing advanced degrees.
 Through their passion and commitment, teachers instill in students a lifelong love of learning.

 Our low student-to-teacher ratio at all grade levels allows teachers to provide individualized attention that challenges students intellectually and helps them over learning hurdles.
 Students and teachers form faster and stronger bonds than in classes with more students.
 These bonds lead to increased student participation and, thus, more success in the classroom.